kitnil/awesome/README.md

 - [twitchy](https://github.com/BasioMeusPuga/twitchy) - CLI streamlink wrapper for twitch.tv
 - [termdown](https://github.com/trehn/termdown) - Countdown timer and stopwatch in your terminal
 - [polymorphable](https://github.com/makrohn/polymorphable) - A total conversion, orthographic game based on Clint Bellanger's FLARE
-- [vidcutter](https://github.com/ozmartian/vidcutter) - LATEST RELEASE: 6.0.0 - flatpak @ https://flathub.org/apps/details/com.ozmartians.VidCutter - snap @ https://snapcraft.io/vidcutter - see https://github.com/ozmartian/vidcutter/releases for more details...
+- [vidcutter](https://github.com/ozmartian/vidcutter) - Been busy guys, will be reviewing and integrating pull requests shortly.
+Thanks to all contributors!
+LATEST RELEASE: 6.0.0 - flatpak @ https://flathub.org/apps/details/com.ozmartians.VidCutter - snap @ https://snapcraft.io/vidcutter - see https://github.com/ozmartian/vidcutter/releases for more details...
 - [pylint](https://github.com/PyCQA/pylint) - It's not just a linter that annoys you!
 - [ptf](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools.
 - [social-engineer-toolkit](https://github.com/trustedsec/social-engineer-toolkit) - The Social-Engineer Toolkit (SET) repository from TrustedSec - All new versions of SET will be deployed here.